rage/programming-23/data/part-4/3-lists.md

 </sample-output>

-You may assume that if the list is empty, there will not be an attempt to remove items.
+You may assume that, if the list is empty, there will not be an attempt to remove items.

 **NB:** this exercise doesn't ask you to write any functions, so you should __not__ place any code within an `if __name__ == "__main__"` block.